-2013/14 saw two major changes to the Authority's responsibilities and income streams with the introduction of the localisation of Council Tax Benefit and the retention of Business Rates.
-These two changes while increasing the influence of the Authority on the amounts collected from local taxes also made it more vulnerable to any fluctuations in the local economy.
+In 2013/14 Local Authorities took over responsibility from Central Government for the payment of Council Tax benefit.
+Any changes in demand for these benefits now impact on the level of income generated locally and are no longer met out of national resources.
+2013/14 also saw the introduction of retained business rates as a direct funding stream for Councils.
+Instead of the rates collected being paid over to Central Government, as part of the national pool, Authorities were to retain a percentage of the income collected above a safety net level.
+These two changes while increasing the influence of the Authority on the amounts collected from local taxes have made it more vulnerable to any fluctuations in the local economy.
 When added to the on-going constraints applied to the direct funding of local government it is apparent that the Authority will continue to be faced by the challenge of reduced and variable income.
 We will therefore continue to maximise the return from the Authority's financial assets by the targeted use of resources under a robust system of revenue and capital budgetary control.

-The 2013/14 Statement of Accounts shows that our finances remain sound.
+The 2014/15 Statement of Accounts shows that our finances remain sound.
 Revenue and capital spending is controlled by affordable budgets while assets and reserves exist to support services and the achievement of key priorities.

-Date: 25th September 2014
+Date: 29th September 2015